 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
-ASU 2016-02 is intended to recognize on the balance sheet the assets and liabilities for for the rights and obligations created by those leases with lease terms of more than 12 months.
-An organization is provide disclosures designed to enable users of financial statements to understand the amount, timing, and uncertainty of cash flows arising from leases.
+ASU 2016-02 is intended to improve financial reporting about leasing transactions.
+The ASU will require organizations that lease assets referred to as "Lessees" to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases with lease terms of more than 12 months.
+An organization is to provide disclosures designed to enable users of financial statements to understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements concerning additional information about the amounts recorded in the financial statements.
 The leasing standard will be effective for the year ended December 31, 2020.
-Early 2020.
-Ear adoption will be permitted upon issuance of the standard and a a modified retrospective approach must be or applied.
+Early adoption will be permitted upon issuance of the standard and a modified retrospective approach must be applied.
+See Note 6 for the Company's current lease commitments.
+The Company is currently evaluating the impact of ASU 2016-02 on its financial statements.

-See

-Note

-6

-for

-the

-Company's

-current

-lease

-commitments.

-The

-commitments

-is

-currently

-evaluating

-the

-impact

-of

-ASU

-201602

-on

-its

-financial

-statements.

-Other accounting standards that have been issued

-or proposed by the FASB

-or other other standard-setting bodies are not currently applicable to the Company or are not expected to have have a significant impact on the Company's financial position, results of operations operations and cash
+Other accounting standards that have been issued or proposed by the FASB or other standard-setting bodies are not currently applicable to the Company or are not expected to have a significant impact on the Company's financial position, results of operations and cash flows.